HmLoke/HmLoke/README.md

 ## Hi there 👋

-I am a Software Engineer.
-I am currently learning Data Science and AI.
+I am a Software Engineer with 2+ years of experience.
+I am currently working on my fundamentals.

 Current Skills
 - Python
 - Java
 - SQL

 <!--
 **HmLoke/HmLoke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.